lucas-streanga/LS-CData/README.md

 ### Memory
 `vector` will handle memory management for your data.
 Just be sure to call `vfree` once a vector is no longer useful or is about to go out of scope to prevent memory leaks.

+### Notes
+- `vector` defaults to a size of 5 elements.
+This is defined in `lsvector.h`.
+-  When `vector` reaches its max size, it will resize to twice the previous max size.
+The data location may or may not change.